Ladarwall/Greenworld/README.md

 # Greenworld
-Repository of the article ...
+Repository of the article *Rapid establishment of species barriers in plants compared to animals*

 ## Scripts used for the greenzone article